 ⮑You can now chat with the customer.

-☝Please note that technical limitations apply for the Nimbus US chat, as noted on the → bottom of this page.
+☝Please note that technical limitations apply (e.g. SMS length and character codes), as noted on the → bottom of this page.

 Park / Terminate